kupferlauncher/kupfer/README.rst

 =============

 Please read ``Documentation/`` and ``Documentation/Manpage.rst`` for technical documentation.
-User documentation is installed as GNOME (Mallard) help pages, available under the "Kupfer Help" object in the program itself.
+User documentation is installed as Mallard help pages, available under the "Kupfer Help" object in the program itself.

 .. vim: ft=rst tw=72